Bode-Raymond/Writeups/CTF/2022/NSA-Codebreaker/Task5/README.md

 ![](./img/idtab_ptr.png)

-The pointer above is pointing to 0x55af6b9d63c0 which is the `idtab`.
+The pointer above is pointing to 0x55af6b9d63c0, which is the `idtab`.
 This is confirmed by the structure of the memory matching the struct as it is defined in the source code.

 ![](./img/idtab.png)

-The second value in the idtab is the head of the identity linked list and points to the indentity which is holding the desired sshkey struct.
+The second value in the `idtab` is the head of the identity linked list and points to the `identity`, which is holding the desired `sshkey` struct.

 ![](./img/identity.png)

-Inside the identity struct, the next pointer, sshkey pointer, and comment string in memory.
-Following the second pointer leads to the desired sshkey struct.
+Inside the `identity` struct, the `next` pointer, `sshkey` pointer, and `comment` string are listed successfully in memory.
+Following the second pointer leads to the desired `sshkey` struct.

 ![](./img/sshkey.png)